rgriff23/rgriff23.github.io/_posts/2018-05-27-olympic-history-1-web-scraping.md

 This is the first in a series of posts analyzing data on the modern Olympics, comprising all the Games from Athens 1986 to Rio 2016.
 In this post, I introduce the dataset and the methods I used to collect it.
 In subsequent posts, I will wrangle and then analyze historical trends in the data.
-Throughout these posts, I use methods from the `tidyverse` R package, as described in the book [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham.
-I've been wanting to familiarize myself with `tidyverse` for a while now, and this data exploration was a good excuse to do that.

 ## Where the data comes from